martimy/clab_vxlan_frr/README.md

 - VxLAN over point-to-point connection
 - VxLAN over a ring topology using several VTEP discovery methods
-- VxLAN over a start topology with multicast
+- VxLAN over a hub-and-spoke topology using multicast
-- VxLAN over hub-and-spoke using BGP-EVPN
+- VxLAN over a hub-and-spoke topology using BGP-EVPN
 - VxLAN over a spine-leaf topology using BGP-EVPN